drclab/drclab.github.io/content/posts/pkpd-101.md

 +++
-title = "PKPD 101"
+title = "PKPD 101: Deriving the One-Compartment Oral Model" date = "2025-11-01T01:00:00Z"
-date = "2025-10-01T00:00:00Z"
 type = "post"
 draft = true
 math = true
-tags = ["pkpd", "pharmacology", "modeling"] categories = ["posts"] description = "Introductory primer on pharmacokinetic and pharmacodynamic modeling, from compartment models to linking PK exposures with pharmacological effects."
+tags = ["pkpd", "pharmacology", "modeling", "pharmacokinetics"] categories = ["posts"] description = "Step-by-step derivation of the concentration-time profile for oral dosing, from compartment ODEs to the closed-form solution, with visual guides to clearance and absorption ratios."
 +++

-Welcome to PKPD 101!
-This primer walks through the essential vocabulary and modeling moves that tie drug exposure (pharmacokinetics) to drug effect (pharmacodynamics).
-By the end you should recognize the standard equations, know where nonlinear mixed effects (NLME) models come in, and understand how simulations support dose selection.
+This post walks through the one-compartment oral pharmacokinetic model from first principles: setting up the differential equations, solving them step-by-step using the integrating factor method, and interpreting the resulting concentration-time profile.
+By the end you will understand how absorption and elimination compete to shape plasma curves, recognize the key parameter ratios that control curve shape, and be ready to move on to pharmacodynamic models in [PKPD 102](/posts/pkpd-102).

 ## Why pharmacometrics matters